JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 145 - the `-nginx|--nginx` option is required.
+- 149 - the `-nginx|--nginx` option is required.
-- 146 - the `-e|--email` option is required.
+- 150 - the `-e|--email` option is required.
-- 147 - failed to change directory to /root.
+- 151 - failed to change directory to /root.
-- 148 - failed to create directory ${web_root}/.well-known/acme-challenge.
+- 152 - failed to create directory ${web_root}/.well-known/acme-challenge.
-- 149 - failed to clone acme.sh.
+- 153 - failed to clone acme.sh.
-- 150 - failed to change directory to /root/acme.sh.
+- 154 - failed to switch to /root/acme.sh directory.
-- 151 - failed to install acme.sh.
+- 155 - failed to install acme.sh.
-- 152 - missing required option(s) - ${e[@]}
-- 153 - failed to edit /etc/nginx/sites-available/${domain}.conf.
-- 154 - failed to reload nginx.
+- 156 - failed to reload nginx.
-- 155 - failed to register the account with Let's Encrypt.
+- 157 - failed to register the account with Let's Encrypt.
-- 156 - failed to set the default CA to Let's Encrypt.
+- 158 - failed to set the default CA to Let's Encrypt.
-- 157 - failed to issue the certificate.
+- 159 - failed to issue the certificate.
-- 158 - failed to install the certificate.
+- 160 - failed to install the certificate.
+- 161 - failed to edit /etc/nginx/sites-available/${domain}.conf.

 #### examples: